tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 ***Class: Monk.*** Monks are united in their ability to magically harness the energy that flows in their bodies.
 Whether channeled as a striking display of combat prowess or a subtler focus of defensive ability and speed, this energy infuses all that a monk does.

-***Monastic Tradition: Way of the Long Death.*** Monks of the Way of the Long Death are obsessed with the meaning and mechanics of dying.
-They capture creatures and prepare elaborate experiments to capture, record, and understand the moments of their demise.
-They then use this knowledge to guide their understanding of martial arts, yielding a deadly fighting style.
+***Monastic Tradition: Way of the Astral Self.*** A monk who follows the Way of the Astral Self believes their body is an illusion.
+They see their ki as a representation of their true form, an astral self.
+This astral self has the capacity to be a force of order or disorder, with some monasteries training students to use their power to protect the weak and other instructing aspirants in how to manifest their true selves in service to the mighty.